 Attention

-We all crave attention from those we love.
-It is easy for us humans to express our needs and wants by asking for what we wish, which is easily understood through our words.
 For a Goldendoodle, this can be a bit more challenging, and this is why your Goldendoodle barks at you.
 We live busy lives, and it can be easy to accidentally lose sight of the little fur baby in the house from time to time.

 Like other dogs, Goldendoodles use barking to ensure they get the attention they need.
-Whether they want attention for some petting, a treat or to seek attention because it’s been a while since they visited the back yard, barking helps.
-When your Goldendoodle barks at you they want or need attention.
-It almost always gets a response and we pay attention.
+Whether they want attention for some petting, a treat or to seek attention because it’s been a while since they visited the backyard, barking helps.

 We may not always get it right, but our attempt doesn’t go unnoticed.
 If a Goldendoodle pet parent knows their dog well, they will learn to understand the different barks or body language that comes with it to figure out what the Goldendoodle wants.